- How does the user groupware operate ?

 An Intranet or Internet site requires to define the role of different contributors.
 It is often necessary to define several access levels according to the user.

 Indeed, all users do not have the same responsibilities or the same requirements.
-Their ability to use some of the application features can be customized.
+Their field of action must therefore be more or less limited.

 Let's take a simple example: an application for sales management proposes the following features: